Generic Name: indomethacin (IN-doe-METH-a-sin)

 Indomethacin capsules is used for:

 Treating moderate to severe rheumatoid arthritis, osteoarthritis, and ankylosing spondylitis.
-It is used to treat gout or certain types of bursitis and tendonitis.
+It is used to treat gout, certain types of bursitis and tendonitis, or mild to moderate pain.
 It may also be used for other conditions as determined by your doctor.

 Indomethacin capsules is an NSAID.
 Exactly how it works is not known.
 It may block certain substances in the body that are linked to inflammation.
 NSAIDs treat the symptoms of pain and inflammation.
 They do not treat the disease that causes those symptoms.